tsstrong/squishmallow/pages/about.md

 ## About the Collection

-This collection of Squishmallows are from Julia.
+This collection of Squishmallows is from Julia.
 She currently has 124 Squishmallows in her collection that range in a variety of sizes and types.
+This digital library only highlights 24 of the items in her collection.
+The items that were selected were based on her favorites as well as for their uniqueness within her collection.
 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

 - a CSV of collection metadata